 Find the Registration table near the timing trailer.
-Let them know this is your first time out, and they will help you through the waivers and answer questions you may have.
-Remember to wear and display the arm band they provide.
+If this is your first time at an autocross let the staff know and they will help you through the waivers and answer questions you may have.
+Remember to wear and display the wrist band they provide, preferably on your left wrist so it’s readily visible to the starter during your runs.
 If you need to make any class or number changes this is the time to do it.
-Don’t just change your number or class without telling the registration people.
-That can hold up the event if you make a change and not tell anyone.
+Don’t just change your number or class without telling the registration people as that can hold up the event and potentially prevent recording your times correctly.

-For the first timer it can appear to be a “sea of cones”.
-As you walk, put yourself in your car and visualize what it would look like from behind the wheel.
-When walking the course, watch others and ask lots of questions from those around you.
-Most will tell you their ideas or will tell you they don’t know.
-You don’t have to know where every cone is.
-Just a few of the key important cones.
+For the first timer an autocross course can appear to be a “sea of cones” so be sure to walk the course multiple times before the event begins.
+As you walk, mentally put yourself in your car and visualize what it would look like from behind the wheel.
+Watch others and ask them lots of questions, most folks will be happy to help.
+Keep in mind you don’t have to know where every cone is, just a few of the key important cones.
 These are the ones in the center of a corner or the entrance and exit of a corner.
-Remember the number of paces between cones in a slalom.
-This will help you judge speed from event to event.
-A 19 pace slalom is tight and hard to drive for large cars.
-Something that is 24 paces or more is quicker and easier.
+Remember the number of paces between cones in a slalom, as this will help you judge how fast your car will go through a slalom.
+For example, a 19 pace (from cone to cone) slalom is tight and hard to drive for large cars while something that is 24 paces or more is quicker and easier.
 Generally a tighter line is the fastest way around a corner.

-For the first timer, A MUST.
-Listen for the announcement for Novis Walk Thru.
+For the first timer, this is A MUST.
+Listen for the announcement for the Novice Walk Through, which normally occurs around 8:30.
 Gather at the start line when they announce it.
-The walk Thru is normally given by a National Champion or National Trophy winner.
+The walk through is led by experienced autocrossers and is sometimes broken down into two groups.
 Listen carefully to what these folks have to say.
-Number one suggestion for the Novice walk through; Try and walk near the front.
+Number one suggestion for the Novice walk through; try and walk near the front.
 This makes it easier to hear and see what they are talking about.

-The mandatory Driver’s Meeting is scheduled for 9:00, this is required!
-They will make specific information event announcements.
-Such as where Grid is located, all safety announcements, identify key personnel, and any changes to the planned event operations.
+The mandatory Driver’s Meeting is scheduled for 9:00, and attendance at this meeting is required in order to drive in the event!
+Event staff will make specific information event announcements such as where Grid is located, all safety announcements, identify key personnel, and any changes to the planned event operations.

-The event is broken into heats.
-Usually four to five depending on the number of entrants for the day.
-You are required to work one heat the exception is in the case of you working Registration, Tech. or course design or setup.
-An example of a run work designation would be.
-Your class is assigned to Run 2nd/Work 4th.
+The event is broken into heats, usually three to four depending on the number of entrants for the day.
+Autocross is a run/work event and all entrants are required to work one heat, the exception being if working Registration, Tech, or course design or setup.
+An example of a run/work designation would be your class is assigned to Run 2nd/Work 4th.
 This means you will drive in the second heat and work during the fourth heat.
-The run work format rotates each event.
-Example if your drive in the 4th heat at the first event your next event it might be the 1st heart.
+The run/work format rotates each event.
+Example: if your drive in the 4th heat at the first event your next event it might be the 1st heat.